filamentphp/filament/packages/tables/docs/02-getting-started.md

 ### Making columns sortable and searchable

 You can easily modify columns by chaining methods onto them.
 For example, you can make a column [searchable](columns/getting-started#searching) using the `searchable()` method.
-Now, there will be a search input in the table, and you will be able to filter rows by the value of that column:
+Now, there will be a search field in the table, and you will be able to filter rows by the value of that column:

 ```php
 use Filament\Tables\Columns\TextColumn;